-By contrast, Barclay and Holderness (1991) and Shleifer & Vishny (1997) postulate that the performance and the efficiency of the firms depend on the behavior of institutional investors and of the activity of their integration within the governance.
-These researchers found that the behavior of institutional investors depends on purpose of their integration.
+By contrast, Barclay and Holderness (1991) and Shleifer & Vishny (1997) postulate that the performance 144 and the efficiency of the firms depend on the behavior of institutional investors and of the activity of their 145 integration within the governance.
+These researchers found that the behavior of institutional investors depends on 146 purpose of their integration.
 Subsequently, this mechanism of governance can negatively affect the performance.

-Paquerot (1997) think that the increase of the amounts invested by the institutional investors make these latter in dependence of the leaders.
-This dependence is certified by the event, in this situation, the risks of loss of annuities and of the quasi-rents may compel them to the support.
-Therefore, the purpose here is to achieve a minimum yield authorizing to prepare their risks.
-The hypothesis that arises is:

-H51: There is a positive impact of the capital held by institutional investors on the banking performance in a context germano-Nippon.

-H52: There is a negative impact of capital held by institutional investors on the banking performance in a context Franco-Italian.
+147 Paquerot (1997) think that the increase of the amounts invested by the institutional investors make these latter 148 in dependence of the leaders.
+This dependence is certified by the event, in this situation, the risks of loss of 149 150 annuities and of the quasi-rents may compel them to the support.
+Therefore, the purpose here is to achieve a 151 minimum yield authorizing to prepare their risks.
+The hypothesis that arises is: H51: There is a positive impact of the capital held by institutional investors on the banking performance in a context germano-Nippon.
+H52: 152 There is a negative impact of capital held by institutional investors on the banking performance in a context 153 Franco-Italian.
+154 of thirty banks belong to the German system-Nippon and thirty banks belong to the system Franco-Italian.

-III.
-The Methodology
+156 11 The Methodology

-In this work we have studied the impact of governance mechanisms on economic performance, financial, Fellow of thirty banks belong to the German system-Nippon and thirty banks belong to the system Franco-Italian.
+157 In this work we have studied the impact of governance mechanisms on economic performance, financial, Fellow

 The collection of data was performed via the annual publications (the balance sheet, the stock data, the result state) between 2004 and 2013.
-To measure the governance, we used the council of administration, its size and its independence, and the concentration of capital.
-For the performance, we will use the measures that have been used in previous studies.
+To measure the governance, we used the council of administration, its size and

+161 its independence, and the concentration of capital.
+For the performance, we will